brj0/nndescent/README.md

 - The handling of nndescent is very similar to that of pynndescent.
 - Pure C++11 implementation utilizing OpenMP for parallel computation.
 No other libraries are needed.
 - Currently tested only on Linux.
-- Support currently only for dense matrices.
+- Both dense and sparse matrices are supported.
 - Implementation of multiple distance functions, i.e.
     - euclidean
     - manhattan